 Both capital and operating leases are available.
 A capital lease usually ends with ownership transfer to the lessee, whereas the airplane reverts to the lessor under an operating lease unless the lessee chooses to renew the lease or purchase the aircraft.

 Secured commercial aircraft financing is a common way to arrange aircraft loans.
 Assets America® can arrange secured aircraft financing using a syndicate of banks and other loan sources.
 The aircraft serves as collateral on the loan and can be repossessed in case of default.
 Ownership may be preferred over leasing to take advantage of depreciation.
 Other types of loans we can arrange include:

 - Aircraft-Backed Bonds/Enhanced Equipment Trust Certificates

 A highly-regarded publication, Business Jet Traveler delivers “authoritative information and advice to help readers maximize their investment in private air transportation.”

 We invite you to contact Assets America® for the best deals in aircraft financing.
-We leverage a large nationwide network of aviation lenders to provide you rates as low as 170-200 basis points over the 30-day LIBOR for up to 100% of the aircraft’s value.
+Assets America® leverages a large nationwide network of aviation lenders to provide you rates as low as 170-200 basis points over the 30-day LIBOR for up to 100% of the aircraft’s value.
 We can also provide operating and capital leases that may be customized to perfectly fit your needs.
 Call us today at (206) 622-3000!